 About the play

-In the summer of 1994, four animators — John Lasseter, Andrew Stanton, Pete Docter, and Joe Ranft — sat down for lunch at the Hidden City Café in Point Richmond, California.
+In the summer of 1994, four filmmakers — John Lasseter, Andrew Stanton, Pete Docter, and Joe Ranft — sat down for lunch at the Hidden City Café in Point Richmond, California.
 They sketched ideas on napkins.
 Four of those ideas became A Bug's Life, Monsters Inc., Finding Nemo, and WALL-E.

 Roughly $4 billion in box office can be traced to that table.
 None of the four knew it at the time.
 They were trying to keep their jobs — Toy Story had nearly been killed by Disney eight months earlier and they were still racing to finish it.
 The lunch was, for them, just a Tuesday.